 Sometimes, delay can make a situation worse, so we can ask the council to take some extra action which wouldn’t have been needed if everything had been done as it should in the first place.

-Sometimes it will be appropriate for the council to pay compensation for the distress its actions have caused, and for the impact of unreasonable delay.
+Sometimes it will be appropriate for the council to pay a financial remedy for the distress its actions have caused, and for the impact of unreasonable delay.
 The amount we ask for would depend on exactly how you have been affected, and we can also take account of whether there was any action you took which made the situation worse, or action you could have taken to improve matters.

 Example of a complaint we have considered